-This unit “Ancient Education System of India” gives us glimpses of our ancient education system and explains how our country has been the centre of learning since ancient times.
+This chapter “Ancient Education System of India” gives us glimpses of our ancient education system and explains how our country has been the centre of learning since ancient times.
 Education is deep-rooted in India as there are inscriptions on stones, palm leaf records, copper and our manuscripts as there are pieces of evidence of the historic origins of learning in our country.

 Meanwhile, Class 8 students can refer to the NCERT Solutions of the English Supplementary textbook – It So Happened here.
 All the textbook and extra exercise questions are solved by our subject-matter experts, according to the latest CBSE English curriculum.
 Students can also discover the other key subjects of NCERT Solutions of Class 8 and score good marks in their exams.